codeunion/fundamentals-of-web-development/README.md

 ### On Boarding Tasks

 1. Read and digest [working with the development environment][development-environment].
-  - Ensure you have ruby 2.0 or higher running.
+  - Ensure you have ruby 2.0 or higher, a code editor like sublime and git functioning.
 1. Read and digest [git basics][git-basics].
   - Fork and clone the [web fundamentals repo][web-fundamentals-repo].
 1. Fork, clone and run the [dot env tutorial][dot-env]
   - Understand how to correctly store 'environmental keys'.
-1. Fork, clone and run the [reques for feedback][request-for-feedback] repository.
+1. Fork, clone and run the [request for feedback][request-for-feedback] repository.
   - Complete tasks and features associate with the request for feedback repository.
 1. Fork, clone and begin working on [week-1 katas][katas]